 Capgras syndrome - an overview

-Abi Skraga is a year 13 student who has applied to study cognitive neuropsychology at university.
+Abi Skraga a previous student who is currently studying psychology at university.
 Abi has written an excellent article about CAPGRAS SYNDROME.
 I am sure that you will agree it is very informative.
 Please have a read.

 My personal interest by Abi Skraga

 In studying psychology and biology at A-level and developing a keen interest in the subjects, I have explored many research areas and have become primarily interested in behavioural neuroscience.